jonathanrlouie/ffi-playground/README.md

 # Exiting the container
 Once you are finished using the environment, you can simply exit the container by using the `exit` command.

+# For Nix users
+If you have flakes enabled, you can use `nix develop` to start a devShell environment with Rust, rust-bindgen, cbindgen, and Valgrind installed.

+Otherwise, you can use `nix shell` instead to start the devShell environment.